react-boilerplate/react-boilerplate-cra-template/docs/tools/commands.md

 npm run generate
 ```

-Allows you to auto-generate boilerplate code for common parts of your
-application, specifically `component`s, and `container`s.
-You can
-also run `npm run generate <part>` to skip the first selection. (e.g. `npm run generate container`)
+Allows you to auto-generate boilerplate code for common parts of your application, specifically `component`s, and `container`s.
+You can also run `npm run generate <part>` to skip the first selection (e.g., `npm run generate container`).

 ```Shell
 npm run test:generators
 ```

-If you want to test if generators are working fine.
-It generates components and containers with various settings.
-It would be usefull if you start customizing the generators for your needs
+Test whether the generators are working fine.
+It generates components and containers with a variety of settings.
+This command is helpful if you decide to customize generators for your needs.

 ## Production